 You are no different than the LDS/Mormon General Authorities whom I mentioned above.
 You are no different than your great-grandfather.

-But you are very different than me.
+But you are very different from me.

 You have a normal brain that creates cognitive paradigms (the way you think) that allow you to live each day in a constant search for the feeling of happiness and worth by receiving it from others.
 You don’t know how to gain this from your own Self.
 You don’t know because your parents never taught you, because they didn’t know.